networknt/light-doc/content/en/tool/swagger-editor.md

   * To save/export the specification in YAML format - File --> Download YAML.

-Online editor work if you are working on only one API without any externalized references.
+Online editors work if you are working on only one API without any externalized references.
 If you want to work with multiple APIs, you have to run the editor locally.

 ### Running editor locally